-- threaten aquifers that serve as the main or sole source of drinking and irrigation water for many people.
+- 96. Spills from Keystone XL could be particularly harmful because they threaten aquifers that serve as the main or sole source of drinking and irrigation water for many people.
 The proposed route described in the State Department's 2014 analysis would cross parts of the Northern High Plains Aquifer in South Dakota and Nebraska, including the Northern Great Plains Aquifer System that supplies communities in eastern Montana and the Ogallala Aquifer that supplies most of Nebraska's drinking and irrigation water.
 The Ogallala is the United States' largest freshwater aquifer.
 As development and climate change increase competition for and stress on water supplies, protecting our freshwater aquifers will become ever more important.
-Keystone XL would threaten these aquifers directly and threaten surface waters that are hydrologically connected to the aquifers. - 122.
-Keystone XL's construction would also harm the more than 1,000 waterbodies and more than 300 acres of wetlands it would cross.
-Using horizontal directional drilling, TC Energy would drill tunnels under the largest rivers, which include the Yellowstone, Missouri, Milk, Frenchman, Cheyenne, Bad, White, Elkhorn, and Platte Rivers.
+Keystone XL would threaten these aquifers directly and threaten surface waters that are hydrologically connected to the aquifers. - 97.
+Keystone XL's construction would also harm rivers and wetlands and threaten human health and welfare.
+The State Department's 2014 EIS found that the proposed route would cross more than one thousand rivers and streams and more than three hundred acres of wetlands.
+Using horizontal directional drilling, TC Energy would drill tunnels under the largest rivers, which include the Yellowstone, Missouri, Milk, Frenchman, Cheyenne, Bad, White, Elkhorn, and

+Platte Rivers.
 With horizontal directional drilling crossings, the project would use drilling mud, or fracking fluid, to drill underneath the waterways.

-- 123. Horizontal directional drilling presents a threat of "frac-out," which occurs when pressurized fluids and drilling lubricants escape the active bore, migrate up through the soils, and come to the surface at or near the construction site or in the waterbody. - 124.
+- 98. Horizontal directional drilling presents a threat of "frac-out," which occurs when pressurized fluids and drilling lubricants escape the active bore, migrate up through the soils, and come to the surface at or near the construction site or in the waterbody. - 99.
 TC Energy would use an "open cut" method-excavating a trench in the streambed while water is flowing-to cross most other streams and rivers.
 In larger waterways, TC Energy would place construction equipment in the channel.
-These activities will increase sediment pollution and the risk of oil spills in waters that support fish and other wildlife and that people along the proposed route use for drinking, recreation, and agriculture. - 125.
+These activities will increase sediment pollution and the risk of oil spills in waters that support fish and other wildlife and that people along the proposed route use for drinking, recreation, and agriculture. - 100.
 Construction in wetlands would be particularly damaging.
-Keystone XL would cut a 75- to 110-foot-wide path through wetlands along the proposed route.
+Keystone XL would cut a 75-to-110-foot-wide path through wetlands along the proposed route.
 For comparison, Interstate 15 in central Great Falls is approximately 115 feet wide.
 Construction in wetlands can damage and destroy precious wildlife habitat, including foraging, nesting, spawning, rearing, and resting sites for migratory birds.
-It can also damage and destroy the wetland plants that influence water chemistry and trap sediments and other pollutants, harming water quality. - 126.
-According to the State Department's 2014 analysis, the construction of the project would impact a total of 11,599 acres, including approximately 128 acres of herbaceous wetlands, 53 acres of scrub-shrub wetlands, 7 acres of forested wetlands, and 74 acres of riverine and open water wetlands; and the operation of the pipeline would permanently affect an estimated 55 acres of herbaceous wetlands, 23 acres of scrub-shrub wetlands, 5 acres of forested wetlands, and 38 acres of riverine and open-water wetlands.
+It can also damage and destroy the wetland plants that influence water chemistry and trap sediments and other pollutants, harming water quality.

+- 101. According to the State Department's 2014 analysis, the construction of the project would impact a total of 11,599 acres, including approximately 128 acres of herbaceous wetlands, 53 acres of scrub-shrub wetlands, 7 acres of forested wetlands, and 74 acres of riverine and open water wetlands; and the operation of the pipeline would permanently affect an estimated 55 acres of herbaceous wetlands, 23 acres of scrub-shrub wetlands, 5 acres of forested wetlands, and 38 acres of riverine and open-water wetlands. - 102.
+The project will require the construction of approximately 21 new pump stations, 55 new mainline valves, and hundreds of miles of new power lines, as well as permanent and temporary access roads.